 As I mentioned earlier, stored value seems likely to offer consumers and merchants greater physical convenience or some other advantages over currency that are not captured in the model presented above.
 Such advantages would not alter the basic feature of Proposition 1, however.
-If merchants find stored value less costly to handle than currency, their savings will presumably be reflected in their willingness to pay stored value issuers; the social benefit of stored value to merchants will be reflected in issuers' revenues.
-Similarly, if consumers find stored value more convenient than currency, they should be willing to pay, either directly or indirectly, and the benefit of stored value to consumers will be reflected in issuers' revenues.
-The greater convenience of stored value cards will provide issuers with added incentive to provide stored value, but the nominal interest rate (minus the government currency cost) would still constitute a source of private return to issuing stored value that is not matched by any social benefit of replacing currency.
-To demonstrate this point, the appendix describes a simple extension of the model in which there are private costs to handling currency and shows that Proposition 1 again holds true.
+If merchants find stored value less costly to handle than currency, their savings will presumably be reflected in their willingness to pay stored value issuers and the social benefit of stored value to merchants will be reflected in issuers' revenues.
+Similarly, consumers find stored value more convenient than currency, they should be willing to pay, either directly or indirectly and the benefit of stored value to consumers will be reflected in issuers' revenues.
+The intrinsic superiority of stored value cards will provide issuers with added incentive to provide stored value, but the nominal interest rate (minus the resource cost of providing government currency) still measures the excess of the private return to issuing stored value over social benefits.